 For more information on optimizing tempdb performance, see this Books Online topic:

-Being aware of partition alignment
+Be aware of partition alignment

 How do you determine if your partitions are aligned?
 Well, first you can take a look at the offsets of your logical partitions.
 Fire up a PowerShell window and run this: